vpontual/stackmaster/README.md

 - Practice, practice, practice

--Build something!
+- Build something!

--Be proud of your new portfolio!
+- Be proud of your new portfolio!

 ## Stack Master is here to help you review the class material and make sure that you have a reference point to come back to during your continuing studies